DalavanCloud/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

         ![Fields in the Add permissions blade are set to the previously defined settings.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image32.png "Add permissions blade")

-5. Repeat steps 1 to 4 to assign the Stonith App the Owner role to the s03-db-1 Azure VM.
+5. Repeat steps 1 to 4 to assign the Stonith App the Owner role to the s03-db-1 Azure VM

 ### Task 4: Configure the STONITH cluster device

 1. From the SSH session on s03-db-0, create a new file named **crm-fencing.txt** with the following content (where *subscription\_id, resource\_group, tenant\_id, login\_id,* and *password* are placeholders for the values you identified in Exercise 5 Task 2:

     ```
      primitive rsc_st_azure_1 stonith:fence_azure_arm \
      params subscriptionId="subscription_id" resourceGroup="hana-s03-RG" tenantId="tenant _id" login="login_id" passwd="password"